videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 3. We need to create a `getToken()` which will provide us with an auth token and `getMeetingId()` which will generate a meeting id when Create Meeting button is pressed.

-- For this, we will create a new file named `api.js` which will contain all the api call as well as the Auth token.
+- For this, we will create a new file named `api.js` which will contain all the API calls as well as the Auth token.

 ```jsx title="api.js"
 //Replace your sampleToken from the VideoSDK dashboard here